maciekdt/maciekdt/README.md

 ### Hi there 👋
-🔭 I’m currently working on PaganiTexter\n
+- 🔭 I’m currently working on PaganiTexter
-🌱 I’m currently learning Android apps develpment with Kotlin and REST API's in Node.js
+- 🌱 I’m currently learning Android apps develpment with Kotlin and REST API's in Node.js

 <!--
 **maciekdt/maciekdt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.